 In the same synagogue, Cantor Marlena’s Blog heard an excellent musical performance but on a smaller scale.
 The cantor was good and the five-voice, male choir sang music from Salomon Sulzer and Louis Lewandowsky, my two most favourite Jewish choral composers in the universe.

-You might like to read Reviving Forgotten Synagogue Music in Samuel Gruber's Jewish Art and Monuments blog.
+Readers will enjoy Reviving Forgotten Synagogue Music in Samuel Gruber's Jewish Art and Monuments blog.